 What do children do during the service?
 We believe it is important for children to worship God alongside their families as they grow in their faith.
 A nursery is available, but we encourage parents to bring their children into the service with them.
-We also have a cry room off the back of the sanctuary for parents with babies or nursing mothers.
+We also have a cry room adjacent to the sanctuary for parents with babies or nursing mothers.
 Children in the service are given a children’s bulletin with activities that relate to the scripture text for the sermon.

 What should I wear if I visit?
 At our church you will find some people dressed casually and some wearing a coat and tie.
 Feel free to wear whatever makes you comfortable.
 1 Samuel 16:7 says, “Man looks on the outward appearance, but the Lord looks on the heart.”
 Our desire is to do the same.